Ryan Jeffers Preview, Player Props: Twins vs. Rangers

-Ryan Jeffers, with a slugging percentage of .424 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Texas Rangers, with Max Scherzer on the hill, August 26 at 7:15 PM ET.
+The Minnesota Twins and Ryan Jeffers (.424 slugging percentage over his past 10 games, including one homer), battle starter Jordan Montgomery and the Texas Rangers at Target Field, Sunday at 2:10 PM ET.

-He had two hits (going 2-for-3 with two RBI) in his most recent appearance against the Rangers.
+He racked up two hits (going 2-for-3 with two RBI) in his last appearance against the Rangers.

 Ryan Jeffers Game Info & Props vs. the Rangers